Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 However, there are a few third-party programs with which you can add temperature widgets to the taskbar, system tray, or wider Windows desktop.

-How can I add a temperature widget on the taskbar/desktop?
+How can I show the temperature on the taskbar on Windows 10?

 - Download the WeatherBug app.